When I saw the visual for the “Pine Program,” I flinched a little. Because that Kazutaro… is playing a tachiyaku (male role)?!

 - Pre-show excitement notes ← you're reading this one

-- Sakura Pro, 1st viewing: Opening day Sakura Pro, with a gorgeous bento too
+- Cherry Program, 1st viewing: Opening day Cherry Program, with a gorgeous bento too

-- Matsu Pro: Kazutaro-san as the male lead – what a shock
+- Pine Program: Kazutaro as the male lead – what a shock

-- Sakura Pro, 3rd viewing: A Sonezaki Shinju double-header & a surprise Terajima Shinobu
+- Cherry Program, 3rd viewing: A Sonezaki Shinjū double-header & a surprise Shinobu Terajima

-- Cinema Kabuki: Off to a screening with a stage greeting by Kazutaro-san
+- Cinema Kabuki: Off to a screening with a stage greeting by Kazutaro

 Related Links